ffbogusia/policypilot-rag-studio/README.md

 # Sample policy documents

-This folder contains synthetic policy documents created for educational and portfolio purposes.
+This folder contains synthetic policy documents created for educational purposes.

 The documents are fictional.
 They do not contain real company data, employee data, customer data, secrets or confidential procedures.